Excerpt from an article by Nancy Caronia, Government Video Magazine

 In order to improve internal and external communications between the PCSO, its offices and employees, the court system, schools, and the community at large, the PCSO secured grant monies to establish an electronic information display network (EIDN) within seven PCSO law enforcement and detention facilities.

 Named the Sheriff News Network, PCSO chose Visix’s AxisTV digital signage software to sit at the center of the system.
-The Web-based software technology permits access through a single Web hosting content server, which delivers updates to remote channel players that output audio and video to the EIDN.
+The web-based software technology permits access through a single web hosting content server, which delivers updates to remote media players that output audio and video to the EIDN.

-The seven PCSO facilities were outfitted with 42-inch Panasonic monitors and Toshiba TVs, and has operational since February.
-One display unit was placed in each lobby for external messages, and as many as eight different displays were set up in each location for internal communication with PCSO employees.
+The seven PCSO facilities were outfitted with Panasonic monitors and Toshiba TVs.
+One display was placed in each lobby for external messages, and as many as eight different displays were set up in each location for internal communication with PCSO employees.

 AVI was the systems integrator and handled the installation for all seven sites including the hardware, wiring between monitors and media players, and wall and ceiling mounts for the displays.
-In addition, AVI built equipment racks for the video distribution gear and channel players, according to Bobby Green, sales engineer, AVI.
-The entire project cost approximately $200,000, excluding training, and the installation was completed in about five business days.
+In addition, AVI built equipment racks for the video distribution gear and players.
+The installation was completed in about five business days.
 There were an additional four online training sessions as well as one in-house training day.

-The PCSO Office of Communications maintains the system’s content server, trains additional users, and approves and schedules all bulletins on the displays.
-A third-party broker, WebX, maintains security access.
+The PCSO Office of Communications maintains the system’s content server, trains additional users, and approves and schedules all messages on the displays.
 Content creators with the appropriate security clearance can update information on SNN on a daily basis.
 Each individual must log on to the system in order to create, revise, edit, or approve content.

-Access for content creators is done through user roles, the standard identification program in Microsoft Windows XP, a custom version of which is embedded in each AxisTV media player.
+Access for content creators is done through user roles and privileges.
 In this way, an intern who is creating content will have some security clearance, but content will need to be approved before it’s published on the displays.
-Media players support both static and dynamic IP addresses, which enables remote access.
+Visix media players support both static and dynamic IP addresses, which enables remote access.

 “One of the things about SNN, just like in any marketing campaign, you don’t send the message out once – you send it again and again.
-That’s one of the things we get from AxisTV, and we want to try to do more of that now that the network has been set up.”
+That’s one of the things we get from AxisTV.”